datacite/tasks/DesignOps/developmnet-life-cyle.md

 - Hand over the suggestion and validation results to Metadata WG via the appropriate channels.
 - Publish the metadata WG decision Process in the support website.

-### HMW has a seamless handover with clear product specification
+### HMW Have a seamless handover with clear product specification

 - Use a Build/Delivery Backlog meeting every half a sprint to groom use stories in the specification.
 - Use a Sprint Planning meeting before every Sprint to schedule which user stories from the product specification will be built in the Sprint.